 I remember after having a few miles under my belt as a novice driver, we were out on the highway with the Torino.
 I went to pass a slow moving vehicle and to my surprise Dad told me to “Kick-in the passing gear!”
 I couldn’t believe my ears?
 What happened to all these rules?
 Needless to say I jumped all over the opportunity and hit the gas.
 The old C6 transmission kicked down to second with nice solid shift, and pushed me back in the seat as the 400 roared up the highway.
 What a rush!

 He wanted it to stay in the family and so he offered it to me first, being the resident car nut in the family.
 Of course, I accepted instantly, despite the fact I was financially strapped, I had two vehicles, no garage and no place for a third car.
-None of that mattered; Dad and I would make it work.
-The car I grew up with was going to be mine.
+None of that mattered, Dad and I would make it work.
+I was ecstatic, the car I grew up with was going to be mine!
 In the end, I found out a co-worker had an old barn which he used for old car storage.
 I checked it out and discovered this so called “barn” was clean enough to eat off the floor.
 As a bonus, the co-worker was a car nut too and had some nice old cars himself.
-I secured a spot for the Torino and also ended up making a new friendship.
+I secured a spot for the Torino and also ended up making a new friend.

 Part of the reason my dad wanted to part ways with the Torino, was it needed some work.
-He had done an amazing job at preserving it in original condition, but there were some repairs and refurbishment needed to get it back in order.
-He wasn’t willing to invest the time or money as he’d become fully engulfed in motorcycling.
-One of the 10+ year old radials had thrown a belt and was no longer safe, but all the tires needed to be replaced.
+He had done an amazing job at preserving it in original condition, but there were some repairs needed to get it back in order.
+One of the 10+ year old radials had thrown a belt and was no longer safe.
+Dad decided he wasn’t buying a new set of tires.
+He wasn’t willing to invest the time or money into the Torino anymore as he’d become fully engulfed in motorcycling.
 I couldn’t afford a new set of tires off the hop, so I ended up using the spare with the old Goodyear Polyglas bias-ply tire.
 There is a reason they say not to mix radials with bias-plys.
 It sure made for a squirrelly ride!

 The car was 100% original, other than paint and maintenance items.
 As time and money allowed, I would do little projects on the car.
 For the first couple of years, I had no garage and minimal financial means and so I’d only take it out of storage long enough to burn a tank of gas, clean it up and change all the fluids.
 I didn’t want to ever let it sit more than a year.
 I did some initial work to the car, like replacing the unsafe tires, I had to free up the distributor which seized in the block, the original starter was getting weak, so I replaced it, and gave it a good tune-up.
 I ended up cleaning some sloppy repairs made by previous mechanics.
 It didn’t take much and it was running and looking great again.